Social Studio Next — Comprehensive User & Administrator Guide

 | 1 | Install package | Install Social Studio Next managed package from AppExchange or package install URL |

-| 2 | Assign permission sets | Assign SSN_Admin, SSN_Manager, SSN_Creator, or SSN_Agent to users |
+| 2 | Assign permission sets | Assign SSN_Admin, SSN_Manager, SSN_Creator, or SSN_Agent to users.
+Required for anyone who connects accounts or publishes — these permission sets grant access to the platform External Credentials the API callouts use |

-| 3 | Register platform apps | Create developer apps on each social platform (see Section 4.2) |
+| 4 | Register platform apps | Create developer apps on each social platform (see Section 4.2) |

-| 5 | Connect social accounts | Use the Settings > Connected Accounts flow to OAuth-connect each brand account |
+| 7 | Connect social accounts | Use the Settings > Connected Accounts flow to OAuth-connect each brand account, then choose the organization/Page to post as |

-| 6 | Create listening topics | Define keywords, platforms, and alert thresholds for monitoring |
+| 8 | Create listening topics | Define keywords, platforms, and alert thresholds for monitoring |

-| 7 | Configure approval chains | Set up multi-level approval workflows for content review |
+| 10 | Configure approval chains | Set up multi-level approval workflows for content review |

-| 8 | Configure Slack (optional) | Add Slack incoming webhook URLs to SSN_Slack_Config__mdt |
+| 11 | Configure Slack (optional) | Add Slack incoming webhook URLs to SSN_Slack_Config__mdt |

-| 9 | Configure Data Cloud (optional) | Set up Ingestion API for unified profiles (see Part 5) |
+| 12 | Configure Data Cloud (optional) | Set up Ingestion API for unified profiles (see Part 5) |

-| 10 | Review sentiment thresholds | Activate/customize automated action thresholds |
+| 14 | Review sentiment thresholds | Activate/customize automated action thresholds |

 4.2 OAuth & Social Account Setup